 Undertaking the works is always subject to funding and includes stages of planning and consultation.
 Further investigation can result in one of four outcomes:

 Eco-Schools is an environmental education programme designed to help all schools in Britain become sustainable.
-To see how you can get involved visit the council’s Go Green website or visit the Eco-Schools website.
+To see how you can get involved visit the Eco-Schools website.
+Having Eco-Schools status counts towards STARS accreditation.